gitnjole/todo-be/README.md

 ## Features

 - User Registration and Authentication
-- Create new TODO items
+- Create new tasks
-- Mark TODO items as finished
+- Mark tasks as finished
-- Delete TODO items
+- Delete tasks
 - Persistent storage of tasks in database
 - Secure user-specific task management